top of page

 “Healthcare is always in demand, with opportunities right from doctors to maintenance people.”

-Heggs encourages those interested in learning more about living and working in Weyburn to read through the stories and information at whynotweyburn.com.
+Osborn encourages those interested in learning more about living and working in Weyburn to read through the stories and information at whynotweyburn.com.

-Whether you are single or both partners want to find new employment, Heggs is confident there is an opportunity that will help you get ahead.
+Whether you are single or both partners want to find new employment, Osborn is confident there is an opportunity that will help you get ahead.
 Accepting a job in Weyburn can mean trying out the city or choosing to settle down for the long term.